zshancock/Python2.7/WorkingWithPandas/ReadMe.md

  PANDAS Practice
 ========================
 ##### Zac Hancock

 Documenting my practice working with Pandas.
+All data located in "Example Data" was created by hand for usage in my practice and does not represent anything real - it is essentially a smaller copy of the data used in the author credited below.

 **Based on:**
 >"Pandas in a nutshell" (http://kanoki.org/2017/07/16/pandas-in-a-nutshell)